19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 [4/2002]

-(3) No matter or thing done by the Director-General or by any authorised officer shall, if it were done in good faith for the purpose of carrying out the provisions of this Act, subject him or such person personally to any action, liability, claim or demand whatsoever.
+(3) No matter or thing done by the Director-General or by any authorised officer shall, if it were done with reasonable care and in good faith for the purpose of carrying out the provisions of this Act, subject him or such person personally to any liability whatsoever.

-[4/2002]
+[12/2011 wef 01/09/2011]

 (4) Where the Director-General or any authorised officer provides any information to any person in respect of any building or works by electronic or other means, neither the Agency, the Director-General nor any authorised officer shall be liable for any loss or damage suffered by any person by reason of any error or omission of whatever nature or howsoever caused, including any defect or breakdown in the equipment used for providing the information, if such error or omission is made in good faith and in the ordinary course of duties of the Director-General or authorised officer.